teamore/docker-apache-php-symfony/README.md

 ---

 You should now be able to visit http://hirefly.lo:83 in your browser.
+If you want to run the application on another port than the specified one (83), please adjust the configuration accordingly.

 # Xdebug
 To use Xdebug add the role xdebug to your microservice.